tareqrad1/freelancer-service-api/README.md

-# 🧠 Freelance Marketplace Backend API
+# 🧠 Freelance Marketplace SERVER API

 This is the **backend API** for a freelance service marketplace (like Fiverr or Khamsat), built with **Node.js**, **Express**, **TypeScript**, and **PostgreSQL**.
 It supports user authentication, role-based authorization, service management, and admin operations.